simeononsecurity/simeononsecurity.ch/content/articles/powershell-for-cybersecurity/index.en.md

 ### Integration with Other Tools:

 **PowerShell** integrates well with other security tools, such as anti-virus software, intrusion detection systems, and firewalls.
 This allows administrators to automate tasks and improve their efficiency, as well as to gather information from multiple sources in a centralized location.
-Additionally, PowerShell scripts can be used to automate the deployment and configuration of security tools, ensuring that they are deployed and configured consistently and accurately.
+Also, PowerShell scripts can be used to automate the deployment and configuration of security tools, ensuring that they're deployed and configured consistently and accurately.

 ### Customizability and Scalability: